 - 1. We believe that God is the ultimate source of meaning. - 2.
 We affirm the Seventh-day Adventist tradition of service. - 3.
-We are committed to the harmonious development of body, mind, and spirit. - 4.
-We are committed to educating free citizens, men and women of integrity, who value learning and inquiry. - 5.
+We are committed to the harmonious development of body, mind, and spirit. - 5.
 We are committed to the liberal arts tradition, which educates for life, not merely vocation.